itsKarad/cs230_project/README.md

 1. Navigate to your AWS EC2 Worker Instance.
 2. Click on Actions and under "Images and Templates", click "Create Image".
 3. This will take you to the AMI creation page.
 Give this image the name "base-image".
+Note that the name must be "base-image", since it's hardcoded by name in the codebase to avoid hardcoding by IDs.
 4. Click create image.
 This usually takes ~5 minutes to create a new AMI.
 All spawned workers will be launched from this base image.

 ## Security Group Configuration